Federico Faggin and the microchip: the Italian innovation that revolutionized global technology

 The microchip is not merely a technological component — it is a strategic asset for contemporary society.
 Today, it can be found everywhere:

-And as new frontiers such as quantum computing and artificial intelligence emerge, Faggin’s legacy continues to inspire innovators and entrepreneurs worldwide.
+And as new frontiers such as quantum computing, robotics and artificial intelligence emerge, Faggin’s legacy continues to inspire innovators and entrepreneurs worldwide.

 Italian excellence that inspires the world